 - Controlling foods and drinks entering the body.

 - Controlling things that are put on and next to the body.

 - Controlling the environment that surrounds the body, home and work especially.

-No UK GP or NHS clinician is currently trained to provide this information for accidental chronic dental ingestion.
-Information had to be acquired through private medical consultations and researched online.
+No UK GP or NHS clinician is currently trained to provide this information for accidental chronic dental ingestion by an unknown accident.
+Information had to be acquired through private medical consultations and much medical researched papers.

 Prevention of further toxicity being ingested or penetrating the body will help to speed up the chelation process, the body being less overwhelmed by new toxins and get on with the business of pushing out existing toxicity.

 Important.
 Please read our terms and conditions of use of this website.

 If you wish to contact us please use the ‘contact page’ on the disclaimer page providing your details or comment about the website on the ‘leave the reply’ section at the foot of the page.
 Spotted any broken links?
 Please message us.

 Posts are in numbered order for completeness.
 You may like to read the next six posts which explain how the chelation process has been managed.

 \\\ © 2019-2022 Toxic Health Design Horizon All rights reserved.